 Dashbird provides detailed views for:

-Code optimization and Error Handling
+Code Optimization and Error Handling

 Failure Recognition and Debugging

-IOPipe provides support for reporting custom metrics:
+New Relic provides support for reporting custom events:

-Datadog makes use of a helper function that lets developer send custom metrics as pre-formatted log messages:
+Datadog makes use of a helper function that lets the developer send custom metrics as pre-formatted log messages:

-There is no overhead or latency experienced by end user since data collection works in the background and it allows correlation between Lambda metrics and other operational data, providing context.
+There is no overhead or latency experienced by end-user since data collection works in the background, and it allows correlation between Lambda metrics and other operational data, providing context.

 There are several metrics available out-of-the-box for function’s execution: